Soimuen11/PPM/readme.md

-# A Perl Password Generator
+# The Perl Password Manager

 Disclaimer: this program is not finished, only use it at your own risks.